swyxio/swyxdotio/content/writing/nontechnical/react-outside.md

 But there is no explicit cooperation going on in React!
 Or is there?

 I think this is where [React as a UI Runtime](https://overreacted.io/react-as-a-ui-runtime/) and [React Fiber](https://www.swyx.io/speaking/react-from-scratch/) come in.
-Every component is a Fiber, and every Fiber is a unitary piece of work whose children can be rendered later.
+Every component is a Fiber, and every Fiber is a unitary piece of work whose children and siblings can be rendered later (aka Time Slicing), and can be committed later too (aka Suspense).

 As Venkat quotes in his talk, "*We can solve any problem by introducing an extra level of indirection*".
 Concurrent React achieves maximum responsiveness by rendering each Fiber bit by bit, lazily (hence the stark difference in the [Stack vs Fiber Sierpinski Reconciler demo](https://claudiopro.github.io/react-fiber-vs-stack-demo/)).
 It *also* solves for the API design issue of Algebraic Effects and one-ups [other scheduling frameworks](https://github.com/facebook/react/issues/7942#issuecomment-254987818) by introducing this extra layer of indirection called React Fiber.